 § 1.305 Federal agency responsibilities.

-The head of each Federal agency that awards and administers grants and agreements subject to the guidance in this subtitle is responsible for:
+The head of each Federal agency that awards and administers Federal financial assistance subject to the guidance in this subtitle is responsible for:

-(a) Implementing the guidance in this subtitle.
+(a) Implementing the guidance in this subtitle;

-(b) Ensuring that the agency's components and subcomponents comply with the agency's implementation of the guidance.
+(b) Ensuring that the Federal agency complies with their implementation of the guidance;

+(c) Coordinating with the Council on Federal Financial Assistance, the Grants Quality Service Management Office, and other governance committees as appropriate; and

-(c) Performing other functions specified in this subtitle.
+(d) Performing other functions specified in this subtitle.

 PART 25—UNIQUE ENTITY IDENTIFIER AND SYSTEM FOR AWARD MANAGEMENT